-During the reporting period, the Board comprised between four and five independent non-executive directors (with Sandra Yu replacing Bessie Lee following her retirement on 28 February 2022 and David Hearn considered to be independent from 21 February 2022) and one executive director, the Managing Director and CEO, David Bortolussi.
-The Company's constitution provides for a minimum of four directors and a maximum of eight, of which at least two must be ordinarily resident in New Zealand to comply with the NZX Listing Rules.
+During the reporting period, the Board comprised between five and seven independent non-executive directors (with David Wang being appointed on 1 September 2022, Kate Mitchell being appointed on 1 June 2023 and Julia Hoare retiring on 30 June 2023) and one executive director, the Managing Director and CEO, David Bortolussi.
+The Company's constitution provides for a minimum of four and a maximum of eight directors, of which at least two must be ordinarily resident in New Zealand to comply with the NZX Listing Rules.
+The Company complies with this requirement as both Pip Greenwood and Kate Mitchell reside in New Zealand.

 The Board comprises directors with a diverse range of skills, experience and backgrounds to support the effective governance and robust decision-making of the Group.
-A summary of the key skills and experience of the current directors against those identified in the skills matrix can be found on page 54 of the Company's FY22 Annual Report.
+A summary of the key skills and experience of the current directors against those identified in the skills matrix can be found on page 62 of the Company's FY23 Annual Report.